We use cookies on our website to provide you with the best experience. Most of these are essential and already present.

 Explosions

-**2020 restock, nice price** Probably the first recording (1965!) of improvised jazz combined with electronic music, as well as playing inside the piano and other new music techniques.
+Probably the first recording (1965!) of improvised jazz combined with electronic music, as well as playing inside the piano and other new music techniques.
 Bob James (piano); Barre Philips (bass); Robert Pozar (percussion).
 Also including Bob Ashley and Gordon Mumma (electronic tape collage).
 The recording is made of an assembly of estranging electronic sound effects, trite sports commentaries, and the music of a beautifully improvising jazz trio.
-Bob James has, thro…
+Bob James has, through this convulsion of out-of…

 The wolfman